-A final tip from the experts at Loan Studio: If you’re in the market for a first home it pays to do your homework.
-Speak to one of our partners at Loan studio for non-obligatory financial advice.
+A final tip: If you’re in the market for a first home it pays to do your homework.
+Speak to one of our in-house construction finance specialists for non-obligatory financial advice.
 Finding out if you’re eligible for the various grants and assistance available might put you one step closer to your dream of owning a home.
 Learn more here.

 It’s also worth noting that in addition to the assistance from the government, banks have products and incentives tailored to first home buyers.
 These incentives vary, but may include a refund on conveyancing costs or specially discounted rates offered only to first home buyers.